karthik2502/karthik2502/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 💼 &nbsp; I sell cars for a living.
-- ✍️ &nbsp; I have been writing front end code for side projects for a while now.
+- ✍️ &nbsp; I write front end code for javascript powered web apps when I am not trying to earn a living.
+I'm a blockchain newbie as well, specifically Ethereum.
 - 🤔 &nbsp; I find product management quite fascinating.
-I like making low fidelity wireframes and coming up with quirky product ideas.
-I have done this for like 20 something products where I create wireframes, explain the problem statement and its value proposition, define clear objectives, come up with use cases and build a business canvas.
+I like designing wireframes/prototypes for quirky product ideas that are sellable.
+I have done this for like 20 odd projects where I create wireframes, explain the problem statement and its value proposition, define clear objectives, come up with use cases and build a business canvas.

 <h3> 🛠 &nbsp;Tech Stack</h3>